March 31, 2020

 If you are not able to resolve your concerns through ORCID’s internal mechanism or escalation process, arbitration, as set forth in this paragraph, will be your final and exclusive recourse for dispute resolution, except if you are data subject of the European Union or Switzerland, in which case you may also have recourse through your local Data Protection Agency.
-If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in New York, NY, and by using our Websites and/or Registry, you consent to such jurisdiction.
+If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in New York, NY, and by using our Websites, and/or Registry, and/or mailing lists, you consent to such jurisdiction.
 The arbitration will be conducted by one arbitrator who is a member of the American Arbitration Association, and under the rules of commercial arbitration of the American Arbitration Association.
 Both parties will bear equally the cost of arbitration (exclusive of legal fees and expenses).
 All decisions of the arbitrator(s) will be final and binding on both parties and enforceable in any court of competent jurisdiction.

 13.0 Children's Privacy

 ORCID provides general audience Websites and does not offer services directed to children.
 Should a child whom we know to be under 13 send personal information to us, we will delete that information immediately.
 Parents may also contact us through our request form to request removal of any personal information about a minor.